-As a result of the conversion of convertible bonds into marketable securities, the Company recorded gains on exchange of marketable securities of ¥140 million for the year ended March 31, 2019.
-There were no exchange of marketable securities and investments during the year ended March 31, 2018.
+As a result of the conversion of convertible bonds into equity securities, the Company recorded gains on exchange of marketable securities of ¥140 million for the year ended March 31, 2019.
+There were no exchange of marketable securities and investments during the year ended March 31, 2020.

-Equity Securities - Realized and unrealized gains and losses on equity securities during the year ended March 31, 2019, are as follows:
+Equity Securities - Realized and unrealized gains and losses on equity securities during the years ended March 31, 2020 and 2019, were as follows: